deanwampler/deanwampler.github.io/books/index.md

 ---
 layout: page
 title: Books and Reports
-tagline: Books and Reports written by Dean Wampler
+tagline: Books and Reports written or co-written by Dean Wampler
 ---
 {% include JB/setup %}